 With the Galileo/Zio system, all video, audio, and control data are converted to IP packets that are switched and routed to any location on the network via a LAN or virtual private network (VPN).
 Data flows into and from the facility.
 The Galileo processor itself can directly receive and display IP streams from Zio encoders, as well as IP cameras, and other H.264 devices.

 The EOC facility is an information hub equipped with 13 conference rooms, 22 offices, and a press briefing auditorium, all of which have access to the content of the Galileo/Zio system.
 Individual visuals, portions of the video wall, or the entire video wall image can be shared throughout the EOC facility and remote locations.
 Communications are bi-directional - conference rooms and remote locations can also send visuals for display onto the main ESR video wall.

-The Galileo/Zio AV-over-IP platform is scalable and easily expandable to meet growing requirements.
+The Galileo/Zio Video-over-IP platform is scalable and easily expandable to meet growing requirements.
 The system automatically detects and indexes new Zio encoders and decoders as they are added to the system to accommodate growth requirements.

 Rick Kovar, Emergency Services Manager for the Contra Costa County Sheriff’s Office, commented, “It is extremely important for EOC personnel to be able to assess an incident and then make decisions on where to deploy critical resources.
 The new system expands our capabilities and maximizes situational awareness in multiple ways.
 The video wall is key for achieving this.”